 Actuarial assumptions.
-The total pension liability in the June 30, 2017 actuarial valuation was determined using the following significant actuarial assumptions, applied to all periods included in the measurement:

-included in the measurement: Inflation 2.50% Salary increases 3.25% composed of 2.50% inflation, plus a 0.75% productivity increase rate, plus a step-rate promotional increase for members with less than 10 years of service.
-Investment rate of return 7.25% compounded annually, net of expenses.
-This is made up of a 2.50% inflation rate and a 4.75 real rate of return.
+The total pension liability in the June 30, 2018 actuarial valuation was determined using the follow included in the measurement: ing significant actuarial assumptions, applied to all periods Inflation 2.50% Salary increases Composed of 2.50% inflation, plus a 0.75% productivity increase rate, plus a step-rate promotional increase for members with less than 10 years of service.
+Investment rate of return 7.25% Single Discount Rate 5.69% Retirement Age Experience-based table rates based on age and service, adopted by the Board on April 21, 2017 in conjunction with the six-year experience study for the period ending June 30, 2016.

-High Plains Regional Education Cooperative No. 3 Notes to Financial Statements June 30, 2018 with White Collar adjustments, not set back.
-Generational mortality improvements with Scale BB from the table's base year of
+High Plains Regional Education Cooperative No. 3 Notes to Financial Statements June 30, 2019 with White Collar adjustments, generational mortality improvements with Scale BB from the table's base year of 2000.